 Trading Tools

-The Etrade web site is well designed and easy to use.
-The firm's Total Trade Ticket can be used to place orders for a variety of securities, such as mutual funds, stocks, and options.
-Advanced platform, Etrade Pro, is available for frequent traders, in both desktop and browser formats.
+The E*TRADE web site is well designed and easy to use.
+Power E*TRADE Web can be used to place orders for a variety of securities, such as mutual funds, stocks, and options.
+Advanced platform, Power E*TRADE Pro, is available for active traders, while the web version runs in a browser.

 Schwab's web site is simple and easy to learn.
-Available within the web site is Trade Source trading platform.
-It's user friendly, but only offers limited trading information.
+Available within the web site are Schwab's web trading tools.
+They're user friendly, but only offer limited trading information.
 The broker’s top trading platform is thinkorswim, available from the cloud or as a desktop application. thinkorswim is free of charge and is available to all clients.

 Pretty even here.